 Highly selective universities have been slower to embrace test-optional policies, but the momentum has been strong since the pandemic.

-Here is a screenshot from FairTest.org of national universities that are test-optional:
+Here is a screenshot from FairTest.org of many of the national universities that are test-optional:

 One factor when considering the test-optional route is money.
 At some institutions, applicants might not be eligible for merit scholarships if they don’t submit their test scores.
 Some institutions might reserve top awards to test submitters.